 Tip #4 – Breath Deflection

 Fortunately today, many helmets come with integrated breath deflectors.
 These work for riders that don’t breath too hard or generate much heat.
 Or have face shapes that the deflector fits.
 Or who don’t wear eyeglasses.
-If you fit into one or more of these categories, your next best line of defence is an electric face shield.
+If you fit into one or more of these categories, your next best line of defence is an electric face shield and an Oxygen Helmet.